NaimAyat/UCLA_MATH33B/Midterm1.md

 1. Isolate x' on LHS
 2. Find points for x at which x' = 0 (equilibrium solutions)
    * [Equilibrium solutions are stable when the slope field points at their horizontal line from both directions, unstable otherwise](https://www.youtube.com/watch?v=3qAQ-FW9acA)
+   * Equilibrium solutions do not change from left to right; they are constant solutions
 3. Graph x'
 4. For intervals where x' is negative, draw an arrow pointing left.
 Where x' is positive, draw an arrow pointing right
 5. Zeros that have arrows pointing at them from both sides are stable solutions